 The Musa basjoo grows from 6 to 14 feet yearly on a pseudo-stem formed by leaf sheaths.
 Growing from a rhizome, the Japanese banana needs shelter from strong winds and plenty of space for optimal growth.

 The leaves are quite large, up to 6 feet, and come in different colors from green to variegated.
-In the fall, yellow creamy flowers bloom near the base of the plant.
+In the early fall, yellow creamy flowers bloom near the base of the plant.
 Inedible green bananas will follow giving the Japanese banana exotic appeal.

 Salvia splendens is a low maintenance herbaceous perennial originally from Brazil.
 Belonging to the Lamiaceae family, it is popularly grown as an annual due to its prolific and vibrant flowering from June until the first frost.
 The plant attracts butterflies, birds and hummingbirds.

 Salvia splendens grows well in containers or gardens.
 They are quite spectacular when used in container gardening.
 It also makes a vibrant cut flower.
 Also known as scarlet sage, it comes in variety of cultivators with average heights of 3 to 4 feet that spread forming clumps of similar dimensions.